mravanelli/theano-kaldi-rnn/README.md

 - Minimal Gated Recurrent Units (M_GRU)
 - M-reluGRU

-The latter architectures have been explored in the following work:
+The latter architectures have been explored in [1] (see reference).

-*[1] M. Ravanelli, P. Brakel, M. Omologo, Y. Bengio, "Batch-normalized joint training for DNN-based distant speech recognition", in Proceedings of Interspeech 2017*

 Please cite this paper if you use this toolkit or a part of it.

 All the RNNs are based on a state-of-the-art technology which includes: